Slow Cooker BBQ Ribs are perfect for lazy weekends and gameday entertaining. Start the ribs early in the day and have tender ribs by late afternoon!

 The broiler step is totally optional.
 Sometimes I do it, sometimes I don’t.

-Ribs can be made without BBQ sauce in the slow cooker, but you will be hard pressed to call them slow cooker BBQ ribs.
+Ribs can be made without BBQ sauce in the slow cooker.

 Skip all the BBQ sauce and just use a bit of water on the bottom of the slow cooker in the beginning to provide some moisture.